 Pottery Novice Nights are suitable for adult learners.
-This class is for beginners as well as anyone with some experience in pottery and ceramics.
+This class is for beginners as well as anyone with some experience in pottery and ceramics, but it is mainly aimed at beginner level.
 You are welcome to join us for a one-off class as a pottery experience, or to attend multiple Pottery Novice Nights as suits your schedule.

 You will learn in our beautiful ground floor courtyard garden studio right in the heart of Shepherd’s Bush in West London.
 We have free after hours on street parking and excellent public transport links.

-Friday Pottery Novice Nights are designed to provide a relaxed environment in which the teachers respond to the requirements and enthusiasm of the learners.
+Adult Pottery Novice Nights provide a relaxed environment in which the teachers respond to the requirements and enthusiasm of the learners.
 This is a creative space in which you can pursue learning the craft and art of clay at your own pace.
 If you ever wanted to have a go on the potter’s wheel, why not make a Friday evening of it?

-The Pottery Novice Night class is seen as a training-wheels assisted departure into the world of creativity.
-Our tutors will do their best to ensure a fun-filled, positive and relaxed environment is created to get learners’ creative journeys on the go.
+Each Pottery Novice Night class is seen as a training-wheels assisted departure into the world of creativity.
+Our tutors will do their best to ensure a fun-filled, positive and relaxed environment is created to get students’ creative journeys on the go.

 Included in the price

 The price of this class includes all your material costs such as clay, slips and glazes.
 Shared tools, aprons and towels are also provided.
 A bisque firing for your two favourite pieces is also now included in the price (size restrictions apply – but most standard size cups and bowls are covered!) .